-Public Notice for the availability of the draft plan for review and the public meeting ng.
-Northeast Lower Peninsula February 4 • Burt Lake: Anglers fish-
+Public Notice for the availability of the draft plan for review and the public meeting flashy with the bait, such as ing. a small spinner blade, to entice pike in murky water.

-· Consider using some using flashy with the bait, such as a small spinner blade, to entice pike in murky water. • Don't be afraid to keep some slush around the hole
+· Don't be afraid to keep · Burt Lake: Anglers fishsome slush around the hole